level23/druid-client/README.md

 You can also specify an other DataSource as value.
 For example, you can create a new `JoinDataSource` object and pass that as value.
 However, there are easy methods created for this (for example `joinLookup()`) so you probably do not have to use this.
+It might be usefull for whe you want to join with inline data (you can use the `InlineDataSource`)

 This method has the following arguments: